KishorSura/Instagram-Analysis/README.md

 By using SQL
 The tables is created in sql workbench and values are inserted,from the given dataset we to find the given inisghts.

-Find the 5 oldest users of the Instagram from the database provided Find the users who have never posted a single photo on Instagra.
+Find the 5 oldest users of the Instagram from the database provided.
-Identify the winner of the contest and provide their details to the team Identify and suggest the top 5 most commonly used hashtags on the platform What day of the week do most users register on?
+Find the users who have never posted a single photo on Instagram Identify the winner of the contest and provide their details to the team Identify and suggest the top 5 most commonly used hashtags on the platform What day of the week do most users register on?
 Provide insights on when to schedule an ad campaign